Software Engineering

 Guides

 The University of Michigan's writing supplements include two required essays and one optional essay.
+Here is a breakdown of each prompt, with expert advice and a sample essay that worked.

 Question 1: Community and Place